Share

 Risks vs. issues

-Many people, including project managers, use two terms, risks and issues, interchangeably.
+Many people, including project managers, use two terms - risks and issues - interchangeably.
 However, they mean different things.

-Risks are any uncertain events that, if they occur, can have a positive or negative effect on the overall project objectives or team’s performance.
+Risks are uncertain events that, if they occur, can have a positive or negative effect on the overall project objectives or team’s performance.

 Negative vs. positive risk

-Another thing to keep in mind when discussing project management risk assessment is the existence of negative and positive risks.
 Many people associate risks with negative events, but there are times when risks can be good for the project.

-Some examples of positive risks are:
+Some examples of good, positive risks are:

 A policy change that benefits the project.